Rose Norman: Finding Lesbian Community in Alabama

 RN: It paid well, the course load, and I liked it being a women’s college.
 I taught four classes each semester: two in English composition, two in British literature.
 Often, colleges require people who only have a master’s degree in English to teach nothing but first-year composition classes, sometimes five of those classes a semester, especially at community colleges.
 I had been making $2,000 a year as a teaching assistant.
 When I started at Winthrop, it paid $8,000 a year, which was a fortune!
 The second year, it was $10,000.
 I couldn’t believe it!
 The state legislature, I guess, voted a raise for everybody at my level.
 Winthrop is in Rock Hill, South Carolina, which is on the North Carolina border near Charlotte.
 It was a very nice place to live.

 It was a two-year, temporary job, and I did that from 1972 to 1974.
 When I moved to South Carolina, I rented an apartment that the guy I replaced had been renting in a private home.
 It was his sixth, two-year job.
 He left to go back to graduate school.
-I knew I did not want to do that, to keep moving around from one temporary job to another.
+I knew I did not want to keep moving around from one temporary job to another.
 That’s when I decided to go back to get my PhD.

 The academic job market was crashing, and our professors were telling us at this point not to get a PhD because we wouldn’t be able to find a good job.

-The couple who took us to London had gotten their PhDs at the University of Tennessee [UT] in Knoxville.
+The couple who took us to London had gotten their PhDs at the University of Tennessee in Knoxville.
 When I decided to go back to graduate school, I applied at UT because the couple had loved that university.
 I had applied at Alabama again, as well as the University of South Carolina since I was living in South Carolina, and the University of Wisconsin because somebody in the Winthrop English Department had gotten a degree there, and had recommended it to me.
 In the end, I chose UT because they gave me the best financial deal.

 I was pretty inexperienced about this kind of thing.
 I didn’t really have much guidance in figuring out what would be the right place for me to go to school.
-When I was at Alabama, my best teacher taught Renaissance drama, which got me really interested in Renaissance drama, and I took a bunch of those classes.
-At UT, my favorite teacher taught American literature, and I took a lot of American literature classes.
+When I was at Alabama, my favorite teacher taught Renaissance drama, which got me really interested in Renaissance drama, and I took a bunch of those classes.
+At UT, my favorite teacher taught American literature, and I took a lot of her classes.
 When I met the guy I married, he was a medievalist, and I took a lot of medieval courses.
 [Laughter] Not the way you normally would plan your academic career.
 It probably didn’t matter anyway because the job market had crashed.
 The job market for college teaching had been, at one time, really good.
 However, our professors were telling us at this point not to get a PhD because we wouldn’t be able to find a good job.

 My former husband is how I got back to Alabama, but it took a while.
 When he and I finished our coursework, and we were planning to write dissertations, we got married.
 This was 1977.
 We expected to spend another year in Knoxville as teaching assistants while working on our dissertations.
 We had gotten some money as wedding presents, and we spent it all going to England, Ireland, and Scotland.
 We spent six weeks in the British Isles.